ARM: Adaptive Reasoning Model: Experiment

 \textbf{\ours{} is able to adaptively select reasoning formats based on task difficulty, while achieving comparable accuracy across all tasks compared to GRPO and using significantly fewer tokens.} As shown in Table~\ref{tab: main_results}, across three different model sizes, all \ours{}s experience an average performance drop of less than 1\% compared to models trained with GRPO, yet they save more than 30\% of the tokens.
 Specifically, \ours{} demonstrates a clear advantage on easy tasks, saving over 70\% of tokens while maintaining comparable accuracy.
 This advantage extends to medium tasks as well.
 For the more challenging AIME'25 task, \ours{} adapts to the task difficulty by increasingly selecting \formatFour{}, thereby avoiding performance degradation on harder tasks, with \ours{}-14B even surpassing its counterpart Qwen2.5-14B\(_\text{SFT+GRPO}\).
 Figure~\ref{fig: format radar} further confirms that \ours{} is able to gradually adopt more advanced reasoning formats and discards simpler ones as task difficulty increases.
 Moreover, as shown in Figure~\ref{fig: main2}, the line connecting ``SFT'' and ``+GRPO'' illustrates the expected trade-off, while ``+Ada-GRPO'' consistently lies above it, indicating a better balance between effectiveness and efficiency of \ours{}.
 Additionally, \ours{}-7B achieves comparable performance to DS-R1-Distill-7B while using only \num{27.8}\% of the tokens on average.
+For a broader view of generalization across additional benchmarks, please refer to Appendix~\ref{sec:append_gpqa_strategyqa}.